oniondas/Super-Sonic-Swing/README.md

 ---

-# Game Mechanics Physics ⚙️
+# Game Mechanics and Physics ⚙️

 The game builds additional physics mechanics on top of the **Matter.js rigid body engine**.

+---

 ## 1. Grapple Constraint